Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Overcoming riddles, chaotic encounters and absurd trials, Alice returns to her sister full of stories of her adventures.

-Keep reading to download a Plottr demo file summarizing Alice in Wonderland.
-We also examine the story via “voyage and return” plot structures (all available as plot templates in Plottr).
+Keep reading to grab a free Plottr demo file for Alice in Wonderland.
+We’ll also explore how it fits “voyage and return” plot structures — available as plot templates in Plottr).

 How to Study Plot Structure with Plottr: 4 Steps

 Plottr is useful for doing plot analysis, whether you’re studying a book for an English class or editing.
-Here are several steps to start:
+Here’s how to go about it:

-- Read through.
-Read the story and create a summary as you go.
-You can also use a resource such as Spark Notes if you’re studying a better-known book that’s already been summarized.
+1. Read through.
+Read the story and summarize as you go.
+You can also use a resource such as Spark Notes.

-- Summarize.
-Put each chapter or scene’s summary into a scene card on a plotline in Plottr.
+2. Summarize.
+Summarize each chapter or scene on a plotline in Plottr.
 Create a single plotline called “Main Plot.”
-You could also create a plotline for each viewpoint narrator who gets a chance to tell the story.
+You could also create a plotline for each narrator in the story.

 Why Compare Stories to Classic Plot Structures?